 Congressional Republicans must get to the bottom of this burgeoning scandal.
 Rep. Jason Chaffetz of Utah and Rep. Darrell E. Issa of California have now launched an official probe into the deaths of the SEALs.
 Thirty brave warriors honorably served their country — only to be betrayed.
 Those responsible must be exposed and punished.
 Justice demands it.

-Jeffrey T. Kuhner is a radio commentator on WRKO AM-680 in Boston.
+IN BOSTON, Jeffrey T. Kuhner is a radio commentator on WRKO AM-680.
 This opinion was first published and appeared in The Washington Times.

 UPDATE: Fact check (September 2020)